luvnft/web3-Grobal/README.md

 ## Description of our team
 - sakamoto

-  _Role:_　Project Leader, Dapps Designer
+  _Role :_　Project Leader, Dapps Designer

-  _Contributed part in this product:_　Responsible for UX/UI and system design.
+  _Contributed part in this product :_　Responsible for UX/UI and system design.

-  _Background:_　Long experience as a project leader.
+  _Background :_　Long experience as a project leader.
 Lately, contribute to dapps design and user interface design.

 - tksarah

-  _Role:_　Special Advisor
+  _Role :_　Special Advisor

-  _Contributed part in this product:_　Support grand design and presentation
+  _Contributed part in this product :_　Support grand design and presentation

-  _Background:_　IT and Cloud Infrastructure TechLead / Technacal Marketing / Technical Instructor
+  _Background :_　IT and Cloud Infrastructure TechLead / Technacal Marketing / Technical Instructor

 - ttmasa

-  _Role:_　Developer
+  _Role :_　Developer

-  _Contributed part in this product:_　Frontend, smart contract
+  _Contributed part in this product :_　Frontend, smart contract

-  _Background:_　I am implementing a demo Dapp using EVM-based blockchain.
+  _Background :_　I am implementing a demo Dapp using EVM-based blockchain.

 - yobata_8708

-  _Role:_
+  _Role :_

-  _Contributed part in this product:_
+  _Contributed part in this product :_

-  _Background:_
+  _Background :_